silvesterjk/learnML/obsidian_notes/Chapter 1.md

 4. Can we do dimensionality reduction with the decoder-only models?
 5. Can we add variations to the model output post inference? --> One with greedy search (Temp: 0) and the further steps are built on the previous output for preference tuning.
 6. Lego: Can we create a classifier (+ context embeddings) to identify the programming language and use that as a gating mechanism to choose between different specialists? -- See how single task executions such as in BERT-like models can be useful here.
+	1. I suspect if abstraction can help a lot in make the models more parameter efficient during inference.
+Wonder if RL can come in handy here too.
 7.